England | Scotland | Wales | Northern Ireland | Ireland

 Cervical Smear Tests Available to all women aged 25 and over and usually performed by the practice nurses.
 Smear tests are normally carried out every three years but the frequency can be lesser or greater than this depending how old you are.
-Liquid Based Cytology (LBC) has now been in use for several years and reduces the likliness of having to repeat the test.
+Liquid Based Cytology (LBC) has now been in use for several years and reduces the likeliness of having to repeat the test.

-NHS Health Checks These Health Checks conducted by the practice nurses are for both men and women and are for patients between the ages of 40 & 74 years of age.
+NHS Health Checks These Health Checks conducted by the healthcare assistants are for both men and women and are for patients between the ages of 40 & 74 years of age.
 The Health Check is designed to look at your risk of developing heart disease, stroke, diabetes and kidney disease and how, by taking early action now you can improve your health and can prevent the onset of these conditions.

 Family Planning Advice Is provided by all of the doctors and nurses at the practice and covers advice and provision of the range of contraceptive alternatives available.
-Practice Nurse Cyndie has undertaken enhanced training in Family Planning and is able to offer specialist advice and services for Long Acting Reversible Contraception (LARC).
 If you would like to discuss this further please leave your name and contact details with any member of the reception team.

 Child Health Checks & ImmunisationsThese are provided at regular intervals by the doctors, health visitors and the practice nurse.
 The screening checks monitor growth, development and the wellbeing of children.
-It is very important for children to be immunised against childhood ilnesses.
+It is very important for children to be immunised against childhood illnesses.
 If you have any questions about immunisations, please discuss them with your doctor

-Flu Vaccines Flu vaccinations are usually given anually in the autumn to those groups of patients who may be at risk, such as the elderly or those suffering from heart or chest conditions.
+Flu Vaccines Flu vaccinations are usually given annually in the autumn to those groups of patients who may be at risk, such as the elderly or those suffering from heart or chest conditions.
 If you feel that you need a flu vaccination, please discuss it with your doctor.

 Antenatal Clinic These are conducted every week by the midwife.
 Pregnant women are seen at regular intervals leading up to the birth.